mmibbetson/dn/docs/reference/commands.md

           --title "Find Me"
 ```

 Renames the file and prints its new absolute path.
-If you're on a Unix-like system with the default notes directory, this will look something like `/home/[username]/Documents/notes/20241117T105000--find-me.txt`
+I